MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Following the horizon, a sequence of deltas indicates all streams since the Horizon on which a value has been used.

-In the extreme case, a Stream ID List might be a horizon value followed by one zero byte.
+In the simplest case, a Stream ID List might be a horizon value followed by one zero byte.
 This indicates an absolute cut-off after which the entry is guaranteed not to be referenced.